ruslanmv/BOT-MMORPG-AI/docs/installer/01-files-and-responsibilities.md

 # 01 — Files & Responsibilities

 {% raw %}
+> **Read [09-architecture-end-to-end.md](./09-architecture-end-to-end.md) first** for the post-migration big picture.
+> This file is the per-file reference; 09 is the architectural one.

 The seven files that govern installer behavior, in execution order.
 Edit the file matching the layer where your bug lives.
+Post-migration the runtime stack also touches `modelhub/jobs/` (sidecar-owned spawn, see 09 §3-§4) and `scripts/runtime_doctor.py` (per-launch self-test, see 09 §5).

 ## 1. The single source of truth for installer instructions